Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ![Traffic-Monitor API](https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk/workflows/Test%20Traffic-Monitor%20API/badge.svg)

 ## Option 2 - Loginspector
-The Loginspector is a new separated user-interface with very basic set of functionilties.
+The Loginspector is a new separated user-interface with very basic set of functionalities.
 As part of the project the Loginspector is activated by default when using `docker-compose up -d`.
 If you don't wanna use it, it can be disabled by commenting out the following lines in the docker-compose.yml file:
 ```yaml
   nginx:
     image: nginx:1.17.6